BrooksResearchGroup-UM/FastMBAR/docs/source/butane_PMF.rst

 which consists of a system, an integrator and a platform.
 The system is just the butane system we have constructed above.
 The integrator specifies what kind integration method we should use.
-Here, we will use Langevin dynamics for NVP ensemble simulation, which corresponds to the OpenMM.LangevinIntegrator.
+Here, we will use Langevin dynamics for NVT ensemble simulation, which corresponds to the OpenMM.LangevinIntegrator.
 The platform specifies what kind of hardware we will run simulation on.
 Here, we choose to use CPUs because the size of the system is quite small.